athawley/learnictnow.com/programming/topics.md

 # Introduction
 Below are topics that are covered in (nearly) all programming languages.
-How they are implemented will differe depending on the programming language.
+How they are implemented will differ depending on the programming language.

 ## Topics
 - Computational Constructs